 - To provide a voice for members' issues and concerns by the facilitation of representations and consultation responses

-Formed in 1972 as Linked Life Assurance Group we initially focused on unit linked matters.
+Formed in 1972 as Linked Life Assurance Group it initially focused on unit linked matters.

-By 1994 the interests of our members had diversified and we changed our name to the Investment and Life Assurance Group.
+By 1994 the interests of our members had diversified and ILAG changed its name to the Investment and Life Assurance Group, ILAG.

 We now represent members on all aspects of packaged products, other long term insurance business and health insurance in the UK.

 In January 2008 ILAG became a company limited by guarantee, ILAG Limited.

 ILAG is governed by an annually elected Board of Directors selected from the membership.
 The aim is to maintain a diversity of membership category and business expertise within the Board.

 The main Board meets every six weeks and oversees ILAG's activities.